tichimura/gemfire-modules-jboss/README.md

 # GemFire HTTP Session Sample
-This is for concourse demo 11/24 for quick
+This is for concourse demo 12/09